envoyproxy/gateway/site/content/en/latest/tasks/observability/grafana-integration.md

 To log in to Grafana, use the credentials `admin:admin`.

-Envoy Gateway has examples of dashboard for you to get started, you can load them in your Grafana to get started.
+Envoy Gateway has examples of dashboard for you to get started, you can check them out under `Dashboards/envoy-gateway`.

-Please refer to Grafana docs for [importing dashboards](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#import-a-dashboard).
+If you'd like import Grafana dashboards on your own, please refer to Grafana docs for [importing dashboards](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#import-a-dashboard).

 ### [Envoy Global](https://raw.githubusercontent.com/envoyproxy/gateway/main/charts/gateway-addons-helm/dashboards/envoy-global.json)